Clocks have gone back and temperatures have dropped. Winter is here.

-Last winter 2017-18 was the UK's worst flu season for seven years.: colds, coughs, fevers, sick days, wet tissues...
+Last winter 2018-19 was one of the UK's worst flu seasons for eight years.: colds, coughs, fevers, sick days, wet tissues...

 Do you or your children keep catching colds and infections?